mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 28 - Setters/readme.md

 janePhoneCall.set_destination('555-5555')
 janePhoneCall.set_duration(60)

-# We can't change destination during call.
-This is not enforced due to setters
+# You can't change the destination during the call.
+# This is not enforced due to setters

 # Origin and Destination cannot be the same